Skip to main content

 Personalised Ayurvedic Formulations

-Reduces the accumulated toxin load circulating in the bloodstream — the sustained internal trigger for repeated lesion formation.
-This formulation targets the blood-level inflammatory burden that conventional treatment rarely addresses.
+Reduces the accumulated toxin load circulating in the bloodstream — the internal trigger for repeated lesion formation.
+Targets the blood-level inflammatory burden that conventional treatment rarely reaches.

 Gut Restoration Formula

 Supports microbiome correction, improves intestinal lining integrity, and restores digestive capacity.
-This formulation interrupts the gut–skin inflammatory axis that is active in most chronic HS presentations.
+Interrupts the gut–skin inflammatory axis active in most chronic HS presentations.

 Hormonal Balance Support

 Particularly relevant in female patients with androgen excess or PCOS-linked HS.
-This formulation targets the endocrine imbalances that drive cyclical flares and impair healing — addressing a layer that most dermatological protocols miss entirely.
+Targets the endocrine imbalances driving cyclical flares — a layer most dermatological protocols miss entirely.

 Skin & Tissue Repair Blend

 Promotes structural healing of nodules, sinus tracts, and scarred tissue.
-Used in Phase 4, when internal inflammation has been adequately reduced and the tissue is ready to respond to repair-oriented intervention.
+Applied in Phase 4, after internal inflammation has been adequately reduced and tissue is ready for repair-oriented intervention.

 Immune Balancing Formula

 Recalibrates rather than suppresses.
-This formulation reduces immune hypersensitivity while strengthening the body's appropriate defensive capacity — moving away from the misfiring immune response that sustains HS activity.
+Reduces immune hypersensitivity while strengthening the body's appropriate defensive capacity — addressing the misfiring immune response that sustains HS activity.

 Recurrence Prevention Rasayana

 Used in Phase 5 to build systemic resilience.
-This category of formulation supports long-term remission by strengthening the body's capacity to handle the internal and external triggers that previously led to recurrence.
+Supports long-term remission by strengthening the body's capacity to handle the internal and external triggers that previously led to recurrence.

 No specific herbs are listed here intentionally.
 Personalised formulations are determined through clinical evaluation — not prescribed from a fixed protocol.